Read Time: 35 minutes

 Types of Competitive Pricing Strategies

-There are three basic approaches to competitive pricing: lowering your prices, raising your prices, or keeping your prices even with the competition.
+There are three fundamental approaches to competitive pricing: lowering your prices, raising your prices, or keeping your prices even with the competition.
+In addition to these basics, some companies explore mixed or dynamic pricing as well as advanced and more emerging strategies.

 Lower Prices